Small Pharma Announces Positive Six-month Data from Phase IIa Trial of SPL026

-/EIN News/ -- LONDON, April 04, 2023 (GLOBE NEWSWIRE) -- Small Pharma Inc. (TSXV: DMT) (OTCQB: DMTTF) (the “Company” or “Small Pharma”), a biotechnology company focused on short-duration psychedelic-assisted therapies for mental health conditions, today announces positive six-month data from the Company’s Phase IIa clinical trial of SPL026.
-In the study, patients with Major Depressive Disorder (“MDD”) received SPL026, the Company's proprietary, pharmaceutical-grade formulation of N,N-Dimethyltryptamine (“DMT”), during a clinical session with supportive therapy.
+LONDON, April 04, 2023 (GLOBE NEWSWIRE) -- Small Pharma Inc. DMT DMTTF (the "Company" or "Small Pharma"), a biotechnology company focused on short-duration psychedelic-assisted therapies for mental health conditions, today announces positive six-month data from the Company's Phase IIa clinical trial of SPL026.
+In the study, patients with Major Depressive Disorder ("MDD") received SPL026, the Company's proprietary, pharmaceutical-grade formulation of N,N-Dimethyltryptamine ("DMT"), during a clinical session with supportive therapy.
 New data from the Phase IIa trial shows that among the patients who had achieved remission within three months with SPL026, 64% sustained remission to six months.

 The trial investigated the efficacy and safety of 21.5mg intravenous ("IV") SPL026 with supportive therapy in 34 patients with moderate/severe MDD.
 The study was conducted in two stages.
 The first stage consisted of a blinded, randomized, placebo-controlled two-week phase where the primary endpoint was to assess the efficacy of a single dose of SPL026 with supportive therapy.
 In the second open-label phase, all study participants received SPL026 treatment, and were followed-up for a further three months in study.